katilohr/handbook/pages/handbook/Time Off of all Kinds.md

 #### Plus ${env.company} chooses to honor 3 additional days that we consider worthy of Vacation time.

-* #### Founders Day - we hope you will join us for the Company celebration and show Guy, Lisa and Kati your gratitude for their synchronous union!
+* #### Karla's BotDay - Karla's official creation day is 6/6/16 so we celebrate this as any famous Icon's birthday is honored!
+We hope you will join us for the Company celebration each year on or around this day!

 * #### Veterans Day - we aim to honor and respect veterans around the world who have fought for freedom